We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 We all may be a little resistant to this — but always read the instructions!
 How you use your thermometer will depend on what kind you have in your medicine cabinet.
 Here are some general guidelines for use by type.

-- Before inserting into the rectum, lube the end with a little petroleum jelly or other lubricant.
+- Before inserting into the anus, lube the end with a little petroleum jelly or other lubricant.

 - Gently lay your baby down on their tummy on your lap or another stable surface.
 Place your palm on their back to hold them in place.
 Or, you may lay your baby face-up with their legs bent toward their chest, resting your free hand on their thighs.

 - Turn on your thermometer and then insert it about a half inch to a full inch into the opening of their anus.
 Hold it in place with two fingers.
 It may help to cup your hand on your child’s butt.
-Then remove the thermometer when your hear it beep, which indicates you have successfully taken a reading.
+Then remove the thermometer when you hear it beep, which indicates you have successfully taken a reading.
+Wash hands thoroughly.

-- Make sure your thermometer is clean and that your use a cover over the end, if necessary.
+- Make sure your thermometer is clean and that you use a cover over the end, if necessary.

 - Gently pull your child’s ear back and place the cone-shaped end in the ear canal.
-You’ll want to position it as if you’re pointing it at the eye on the other side of his head.
+You’ll want to position it as if you’re pointing it at the eye on the other side of your child’s head.